-Also the student/staff ratio is low, which excellent for allowing a closer relationship with academic staff.
+Although higher than in Nicosia, the student/staff ratio is still low, which is excellent for allowing a closer relationship with academic staff.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.